 Types of Commercial Air Conditioners

-Commercial air conditioning systems are designed to keep your company cool throughout the day.
-This promotes a healthy, productive workplace.
+Commercial air conditioning systems help keep your company cool all day long.
+This promotes an efficient, healthy working environment.

-If you’re looking for a contractor to install commercial AC, ensure that they have the appropriate experience and license.
-This will ensure that they can determine the right tonnage for your location.
+If you are looking for a contractor to install commercial AC, ensure that they have the appropriate experience and a valid license.
+This will guarantee that they will determine the right tonnage for your area.

 Packaged AC Units

-There are many HVAC systems that are available however a packaged AC system is the most common.
-These air conditioning systems combine heating and cooling into one unit, making them an excellent option for commercial buildings with limited space.
-These systems, also known as roof-top units, are commonly found in office buildings and malls.
+There are many HVAC systems to choose from, but a packaged AC system is the most well-known.
+These kinds of air conditioning units combine the cooling and heating process into one system, making them a great option for commercial spaces that want to reduce space.
+These systems, also referred to as roof-top units, are commonly found in office buildings and malls.

-In a typical packaged system, all of the components are housed in an outdoor cabinet which is connected to the building via sheet metal ductwork.
-During the cooling/heating process air flows through the ductwork and flows past evaporator coils.
-The coolant in the evaporator sucks up the heat of the air, and the blower motor of the air conditioner circulates this conditioned air through the building.
-The coolant used can be recirculated through the compressor and evaporator to be reused.
+In a typical packaged unit, all components are contained in an outdoor cabinet that connects to the building with sheet metal ductwork.
+In the process of cooling or heating air flows through the ductwork and moves past evaporator coils.
+The coolant within the evaporator coils absorbs heat that is in the air and the blower motor of the air conditioner then moves the conditioned air into the building.
+The used coolant is then circulated back through the evaporator coils and compressor to ensure it is reused.

-The parts of a package system are all situated outside.
-This allows them to be smaller than a split system and they don’t require an indoor furnace.
-This kind of system can be easier to maintain since there aren’t any vents where insects or animals can settle.
+The parts of a package system are all located outside.
+This makes them smaller than a split-system, and they don’t require an indoor furnace.
+This type of system can be less trouble-prone to maintain because there aren’t ducts where animals or insects can nest.
 The components are also less likely to suffer weather-related damage or rust.

-There are various types of package AC units that include gas/electric and all-electric models.
-All-electric models are a great option for areas with warmer temperatures that don’t need to be heated, while gas/electric models offer a solution for colder climates.
-There are also combination units that can be used to cool and heat the same building, depending on the model chosen.
+There are a variety of package AC units which include gas/electric and all-electric models.
+All-electric models are an excellent option for areas with warmer temperatures which don’t need to be heated, while gas/electric models offer a solution for colder areas.
+Depending on the model, there are even combinations that can be used for heating and cooling the same structure.

 Ductless AC Units

-Ductless AC units, also known as mini-split systems, deliver a more comfortable cooling experience without the requirement for air ducts.
-The system consists of an indoor wall-mounted unit, an outdoor compressor, and refrigerant tubing to connect the two components.
-The compressor draws cool room air through the outdoor unit and pushes it through the inside air ducting.
-The system can also be used for heating by using the same process in reverse to transfer heat from the outdoor unit into your home.
+Mini-split AC units, also referred to as ductless AC units, provide more comfortable cooling experience without the use of air ducts.
+The system consists of an indoor wall-mounted unit, an outdoor compressor, and refrigerant tubing which connects the two components.
+The compressor pulls cool air through the outdoor unit and pushes it through the inside air ducting.
+The system can also be used to heat your home making use of the same process reversed.

-Ductless air conditioning is usually the ideal solution for older homes or rooms that don’t have ductwork.
-They can also be utilized to cool or heat sunrooms and garages.
-The system can be easily installed by our expert technicians.
-All they require to complete the installation is access to the wall where your indoor unit will be placed, and a suitable place to mount the outdoor unit.
+Ductless air conditioning is often the ideal solution for older homes or spaces that don’t have ductwork.
+They’re also commonly employed to cool and heat workshops, sunrooms and garages and other spaces that wouldn’t benefit from a more traditional HVAC solution.
+Our technicians are able to install the system.
+All they need to complete the installation is access to the wall where your indoor unit will be placed, and a suitable location to place the outdoor unit.

-Another option is a multi-zone ductless system which features one outdoor compressor connected to a variety of indoor units.
-Each unit is situated in the space you’d like to cool or warm, and each one has its own remote.
-This setup lets you control the temperature in each area of your building.
-It is a popular choice for commercial spaces that have many different zones with varying needs for cooling.
+A multi-zone ductless unit is another option.
+It is made up of a single outdoor compressor which is connected to several indoor units.
+Each unit is located in the space that you wish to cool or heat, and it is controlled by its own remote.
+This setup gives you the ability to set the temperature for each area in your building and is an ideal choice for commercial spaces with numerous areas that have varying cooling needs.

-Each indoor unit is equipped with air filters that eliminate allergens and pollutants, resulting in a healthier space for your clients and employees.
-This is particularly beneficial in restaurants and other eateries where the quality of the air is a key aspect of the customer’s overall experience.
+Each indoor unit comes with air filters to remove pollutants and allergens, resulting in an environment that is healthier for employees and customers.
+This is particularly beneficial in restaurants and other eateries where the quality of the air is an important component of the customer’s overall experience.

 Variable Refrigerant Flow (VRF) Systems

 VRF systems provide a cost-effective option for commercial spaces.
-They provide precise temperature control for the various areas of the building.
-This allows occupants to customize comfort and productivity.
-They also provide a green solution because they efficiently re-distribute heat.
+They provide precise temperature control for different areas in the building.
+The occupants can modify their comfort and productivity.
+They are also a sustainable solution because they efficiently re-distribute heat.

-In VRF systems, the outdoor unit houses a compressor which circulates refrigerant through pipes to indoor units located in various rooms or zones.
-The compressor regulates its speed to accurately match the heating and cooling requirements of each zone.
-This method prevents unnecessary cycling, which consumes energy.
-The evaporator coils inside the indoor units can be used to provide heating and cooling, with the system adjusting its operation according to.
+In VRF systems the outdoor unit contains an compressor that circulates refrigerant through pipes to indoor units within different zones or rooms.
+The compressor adjusts its speed in order to precisely match the heating and cooling requirements of each zone.
+This approach prevents unnecessary cycling, which consumes energy.
+The evaporator coils in the indoor units can be used to provide heat, again with the system adapting its operation accordingly.

-VRF systems are ideal for commercial buildings with a variety of needs.
-This includes hospitals, offices as well as schools and other commercial structures.
-The capability to simultaneously heat and cool the individual rooms reduces energy use and maintenance.
-The system’s quiet operation contributes to a quieter environment and improved security, making it suited for environments where distractions are a concern.
+VRF systems are ideal for commercial buildings with many needs.
+This includes hospitals, offices, schools and other commercial structures.
+The capability to simultaneously cool and heat individual spaces reduces energy consumption and maintenance costs.
+The low noise level makes this system ideal for spaces that are concerned about distractions.

 Chillers

-A chiller is a particular type of HVAC system that can increase the capacity of your commercial air conditioner.
-It cools water and distributes it throughout the room to create a comfortable atmosphere.
-This is an excellent option for industrial or larger installations that need to cool more than just the air.
+A chiller is an HVAC system that maximizes the capacity of your commercial air conditioner.
+It operates by cooling water and spreading it across your space, reducing the ambient air temperature and creating a pleasant atmosphere.
+This is a great solution for industrial and large-scale facilities that require to cool more than just the air.

-There are two types of chillers – air cooled and water cooled.
-Both use vapor compression or absorption refrigeration to cool a liquid refrigerant which is then circulated through various temperatures.
-Air-cooled chillers utilize fans to blow air over the coils of the condenser or evaporator to eliminate heat.
-They are large in size and are usually located in a mechanical room on the roof or in basements.
-Water-cooled chillers have a water box that is connected to an external cooling system, such as a tower.
-These chillers are usually smaller and have a smaller footprint than air-cooled units.
+There are two kinds of chillers: air cooled and water cooled.
+Both use absorption or vapor compression to cool a refrigerant liquid which is then circulated through various temperatures.
+The chillers that are air-cooled use fans to blow air over the coils of the condenser or evaporator to eliminate heat.
+They have a large footprint and are typically located in an area for mechanical cooling on the roof or in the basement.
+Water-cooled chillers are equipped with a water box that connects to an external cooling method like cooling towers.
+These chillers are often smaller and have a lower footprint than air-cooled units.

-Chillers are also available with boilers that can be used to heat your space in the winter.
-This is a great method to reduce energy consumption in a building that needs both cooling and heating or in areas with seasonal fluctuations in demand.
-For instance, it’s more efficient to draw heat from the boiler than to extract it from cold air outside.
+Chillers can also be fitted with boilers, which allows them to heat your space during the winter.
+This is a great method to reduce energy consumption for structures that require cooling and heating, or for areas where demand fluctuates throughout the year.
+For instance, it’s much more efficient to draw heat from a boiler than to draw it from the cold air outside.

-The type of chiller that you choose will depend on your budget and the needs of your building.
-A packaged unit could be the ideal choice for small-sized businesses and residential areas, whereas industrial chillers, such as a VRF, is more suitable for larger structures with special needs.
-A professional from 1 Source Mechanical will help you choose the best solution for your building.
+The kind of chiller you choose depends on the needs of your building and your budget.
+A packaged chiller is the ideal choice for small or residences.
+However VRF chillers or an industrial chiller may be a better option for larger buildings.
+A professional from 1 Source Mechanical will help you choose the best solution for your project.

 Explore More